Welcome to your ultimate Huon Valley Foodie Tour itinerary for 2023:

 As an artisan craft cider producer, Pagan Cider is a must-visit stop on the Huon Valley Foodie Tour.

 Open every day, pull up to the ‘Pagan Shed’ cellar door and grab a paddle of ciders to try (the cherry cider is magnificent).

 You can also buy bottles (or crates!) to takeaway and enjoy during the rest of your trip.

 If you fancy a bit of cooking in your Airbnb or on your camp stove during your roadtrip, the wonderful farmgate stall at Early Bird farm offers fresh organic vegetables straight from the soil.

 The Early Bird market garden is found by the roadside just after you leave Pagan Cider Distillery.

 Operating an honesty box policy, bring some cash with you to buy the tastiest veggies in Tasmania.

 Stop 8: Paddock to Plate Experiences in Cygnet

 Next, it’s time to hit the ‘alternative lifestyle’ town of Cygnet.

-As well as offering great art, culture and artisan goods, the Cygnet area is also where you’ll find the Huon Valley’s farm-to-table experiences and cooking schools.
+As well as offering great art, culture and artisan goods, the Cygnet area is also where you’ll find a really authentic cooking school experience.